Sphinkie/StarGen-II/README.md

 # StarGen II

 **StarGen** creates datasheets for realistic solar systems.
+It is C++ solar system generator, based on a random seed, or on real astronomical data from the Celestia database.

+Starting with a small amount of information about a star (mass,luminosity and age), Stargen models the solar system from its initial dust sphere, its accretion into planets and asteroid fields, and atoms.
+It calculates the composition of the planets ground, oceans, atmosphere and climate.

 It is used for developing space simulation games.
-It is a a random solar system generator, derived from the work of a great number of people over the past three dozen years.
-It can be use for [Celestia](https://celestia.fr), space games, etc.
+You can use the exectuable binary, or include eth C++ files into your own programs.

+StarGen II is a 2006 fork of Jim Burrows's Stargen (see below).

 ## Original StarGen

 The original *StarGen* code is developed by *Jim Burrows* in *Visual C* and can be found at [eldacur.com](https://eldacur.com/~brons/NerdCorner/StarGen/StarGen.hmtl).
+Stargen is derived from the work of a great number of people over the [past three dozen years](https://github.com/zakski/accrete-starform-stargen).
+It can be use for [Celestia](https://celestia.fr), space games, etc.
 A GitHub repository is available [here](https://github.com/grahamreeds/StarGen).

 ## StarGen 2